norweeg/DataFrame-to-Autosize-Excel/README.md

-# DataFrame-to-Autofit-Xlsx
+# DataFrame to Autosize Excel

-Output your Pandas DataFrame in an xlsx file with columns automatically fit to the data
+Output your Pandas DataFrame in an xlsx file with columns automatically fit to the data.